-Clinical Resource
+Professional Resource

 Male Passivity Assessment

-Clinical criteria for identifying and treating passive patterns in men
+Criteria for identifying and treating passive patterns in men

-Male passivity is a pervasive but under-addressed issue in clinical practice.
+Male passivity is a pervasive but under-addressed issue in professional practice.
 Passive men often present with marital problems, career stagnation, or depression, without recognizing that passivity itself is the root cause.
 Their partners frequently present as "controlling" or "angry," when in reality they are exhausted from carrying responsibilities their partner has abdicated.

 Defining Male Passivity